linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 22.07.2026
+- Topic: Layer 6 and Web4 Studio
+- Directory: /posts/2026/July/22
+- Description: ``` Linkspreed is breaking big tech monopolies with Web4 architecture that gives data ownership back to creators.
+With Web4 Studio, you can launch a fully customized social network in thirty seconds with zero percent platform taxes and no algorithm risks.
+Reclaim your digital sovereignty and own your audience today by watching http://www.youtube.com/watch?v=23UgXp1rt4M ```

 ### 21.07.2026
 - Topic: Free Social Networks
 - Directory: /posts/2026/July/21